 Advice and information for women who are pregnant or breastfeeding

-Studies performed in China, Italy, USA and UK have so far shown:
+Studies have so far shown:

 Women who have symptoms of respiratory infection or who have confirmed COVID-19 must contact the healthcare service before check-ups to discuss how these should be carried out.

 If pregnant women are concerned for their own health or the health of the foetus, extra check-ups can be carried out according to the usual criteria.
 The Norwegian Gynaecological Association has issued advice about pregnancy check-ups for women during the COVID-19 outbreak.